-All necessary and appropriate revisions to the Student Code of Conduct will be recommended to the Assistant Dean for final review and approval, and implementation.
+All necessary and appropriate revisions to the Student Code of Conduct will be recommended to the University President's designee, the Vice President of Student Affairs, for final approval.
+The Office of Student Conduct will be responsible for implementation.
 Academic Integrity Policy revisions will be forwarded for inclusion in the Student Code of Conduct by the Office of the Provost without need for approval.
-All approved revisions to the Student Code of Conduct will be advertised for one week in the University newspaper, The Quad, if they are not in the current year's Ram's Eye View Handbook.
+All approved revisions to the Student Code of Conduct will be published in August at the beginning of the academic year.
+Mid-year revisions will be sent to students via University email.

-Published August 9, 2019
+Published August 2020